krahabb/meross_lan/README.md

 ### HACS

-In your HA frontend go to `HACS -> Integrations`, search for 'Meross LAN' and hit 'Install' You'll have to restart HA to let it recognize the new integration
+In your HA frontend go to `HACS -> Integrations`, search for 'Meross LAN' and hit 'Install' You'll have to restart HA to let it recognize the new integration.

 ### Manual installation